swcarpentry/sql-novice-survey/09-create.md

 > ~~~
 >
 > Write a small Python program that reads this file in and prints out
-> the SQL `insert` statements needed to add these records to the
+> the SQL `INSERT` statements needed to add these records to the
 > survey database.
 Note: you will need to add an entry for Olmstead
 > to the `Person` table.
 If you are testing your program repeatedly,
-> you may want to investigate SQL's `insert or replace` command.
+> you may want to investigate SQL's `INSERT or REPLACE` command.

 > ## Backing Up with SQL {.challenge}
 >